AlexanderLapygin/dags/packages/core/README.md

 # Welcome to DAGs

-This is the core module of dags monorepo.
+This is the core module of the dags monorepo.